 Montgomery Point Lock and Dam, McClellan-Kerr Arkansas River Navigation System, Arkansas.
-The McClellan-Kerr Arkansas River Navigation System consists of 17 locks and dams stretching 445 miles across 15 counties in Arkansas and six counties in The project, dedicated in 1971, begins at the confluence of the Mississippi and White Rivers and continues to the Port of Catoosa near Tulsa, Oklahoma, via the Arkansas Post Canal, Arkansas River, and Verdigris River.
-Tonnage on this waterway grew at a steady rate until the mid-eighties when the combination of low water, the degradation of the bottom, and the increased hydraulic efficiency of the Mississippi River caused a low-water problem in the entrance channel.
+The McClellan-Kerr Arkansas River Navigation System consists of 17 locks and dams stretching 445 miles across 15 counties in Arkansas and six counties in Oklahoma.
+The project, dedicated in 1971, begins at the confluence of the Mississippi and White Rivers and continues to the Port of Catoosa near Tulsa, Oklahoma, via the Arkansas Post Canal, Arkansas River, and Verdigris River.
+Tonnage on this waterway grew at a steady rate until the mideighties when the combination of low water, the degradation of the bottom, and the increased hydraulic efficiency of the Mississippi River caused a low-water problem in the entrance channel.
 During periods of low water, less than full navigable depths create problems for the entire system.
 The original authorization in Public Law 79-525, dated July 24, 1946, included a lock and dam near the confluence of the White and Mississippi Rivers, the approximate location of Montgomery Point, but the decision was made at that time to defer construction until need was demonstrated.
-The Corps recommended construction of Montgomery Point Lock and Dam to solve the problem and construction was initiated in 1996 and is now ongoing.
+The U.S. Army Corps of Engineers recommended construction of Montgomery Point Lock and Dam to solve the problem and construction was initiated in 1996 and is now ongoing.
 The Board recognizes the need for Montgomery Point Lock and Dam, agrees with and fully supports the decision made by the Congress to construct it using 100% federal funds as the Board feels this project is INCLUDED in the original authorization for the McClellan-Kerr Arkansas River Navigation System and should be considered a 100% federal responsibility since it was deferred by the Federal Government during the initial construction phase.
 Further, the Board recommends that Montgomery Point, like all inland waterways construction projects, be thoroughly evaluated for cost savings, particularly since the low head and the projected utilization rate of less than 100% makes the project a candidate for innovative design and construction techniques.

-1999 Total Estimated Project Cost: \$242 million with \$19 million requested for FY 1999 to continue lock and dam construction, and \$182.27 million necessary after FY 1999.
-The project is scheduled for completion in March 2007.
+2000 Total Estimated Project Cost: \$242 million with \$20 million requested for FY 2000 to continue lock and dam construction, and \$114.65 million necessary after FY 2000.
+The project is scheduled for completion in December 2005.

 Gulf Intracoastal Waterway (GIWW) - Aransas National Wildlife Refuge, Texas.
 The project is located approximately 35 miles northeast of Corpus Christi, Texas.
 Erosion caused by waterway traffic and natural wave action is occurring along a 31 mile stretch of the GIWW, 13 miles of which traverse the refuge.
-The bank erosion of 1.5 to 3 feet per year damages the designated critical winter habitat of the rare and endangered whooping crane, as well as for many other birds and mammals. strongly supports the harmonization of economic and environmental values and intends to work closely with all interests to preserve environmental interests while continuing vital navigation services.
-The Board wishes to draw attention, in this regard, to the study findings which cite natural causes, along with navigation, impacting the resources in question.
-The project, authorized in the Water Resources Development Act of 1996, will provide bank protection of the current channel alignment and incorporate beneficial uses of dredged material to protect and The Board concurs with the decision to construct create habitat. this project using 100% federal funds and it not be cost shared with the Inland Waterways Trust Fund.
-The Board recommends that construction of this project, initiated in FY 1998, continue and be completed as soon as possible to resolve these critical issues.
+The bank erosion of 1.5 to 3 feet per year damages the designated critical winter habitat of the rare and endangered whooping crane, as well as for many other birds and mammals.
+The Board strongly supports the harmonization of economic and environmental values and intends to work closely with all interests to preserve environmental interests while continuing vital navigation services.
+The Board wishes to draw attention, in this regard, to the study findings, which cite natural causes, along with navigation, impacting the resources in question.
+The project, authorized in the Water Resources Development Act of 1996, will provide bank protection of the current channel alignment and incorporate beneficial uses of dredged material to protect and create habitat.
+The Board concurs with the decision to construct this project using 100% federal funds and it not be cost shared with the Inland Waterways Trust Fund.
+The Board recommends that construction of this project, initiated in FY 1998, continues and be completed as soon as possible to resolve these critical issues.

-1999 Total Estimated Project Cost: \$18.3 million with \$2.8 requested for FY 1998 to initiate construction.
-No funds have been requested for FY 1999 to continue construction.
+2000 Total Estimated Project Cost: \$20.66 million with \$9.0 million requested for FY 2000 to complete construction.